 Situated at the northern edge of downtown Houston, the historic Barbara Jordan Post Office – an iconic modernist industrial facility and the City’s primary postal distribution center – closed in 2015 as part of an effort to modernize the postal delivery process.
-In 2018, Lovett Commercial, a local developer, introduced ambitious plans to reposition the massive facility as POST Houston, a mixed-use development that will honor the building’s history while becoming a multifaceted cultural hub for one of the most diverse cities in the country.
+In 2018, Lovett Commercial, a local developer, introduced ambitious plans to reposition the massive facility as POST Houston, a mixed-use development honoring the building’s history while becoming a multifaceted cultural hub for one of the most diverse cities in the country.

 As a nod to the cultural diversity of Houston, Skylawn was conceived as a collection of garden rooms that celebrate the range of landscape typologies and ecologies endemic to the southeast Texas region.
 Visitors to the space can experience exuberant horticulture manifest in an arid garden, a woodland, and a tropical water garden.
 Designed to contrast the rigid frame of the modernist building upon which it sits, the artful forms of the rooftop garden frame spaces with sinuous curves and act as a counterpoint to the orthogonal roof and pavilions.
 Visitors to the rooftop are immersed in an evolving series of landscapes that unfold when moving from room to room.